seancarter133/Mysellar-Global-Stores/README.md

 -The Gambia is the country with the lowest order followed by Liechenstein, Zimbabwe,Marshall Island then Cape verde.

--The analysis shows that there is no correlation between total revenue generated in sub-saharan african countries with their GDP
+-The analysis shows that there is no correlation between total revenue generated in sub-saharan african countries with their GDP.

+-The Current year(2019) revenue is $62.4m while Current Year Profit $18.94M

 ## Overview